tj-wells/coti-docker-method/README.md

 ### Optional Variables

-An optional variable `VERSION` may be added to the `.env` file, if you want to run your node on a specific version and disable automatic updates.
+Adding a `VERSION` variable to your `.env` file disables the automatic updates, and allows you to run your node on a specific version.
+The version variable should be specified in semver notation, as

 ```.env
 VERSION="X.Y.Z"
 ```

+Check <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a> for the available versions.

 ## 3. Create a Network

-First, create a network called `gateway`.
-This helps docker with routing requests within your machine.
+We'll use a Docker network called `gateway` to help route requests within your machine.
+To create the network, run

 ```
 docker network create --driver=bridge --attachable --internal=false gateway
 ```

-This command only needs be run once.
+Once this network exists there is normally no need to create it again.
 You can check it has been created by running `docker network ls`.

 # 🏃 Running Your Node